 After a three-week trial in federal court, a jury found Smithfield, Rhode Island-based Alcor Scientific, and its vice president of research and development, Francesco Frappa, liable for willful and malicious misappropriation of trade secrets, awarding firm client Alifax Holdings SpA of Padua, Italy $6.5 million plus interest.

-Pierce Atwood’s team of trial lawyers, led by Robert H. Stier, Jr., and including Margaret K. Minister, Michael J. Daly, and Nicole M. Matteo, successfully argued that Frappa, a former Alifax employee, took software and other trade secret information with him when he was recruited to join Alcor in 2011.
+Pierce Atwood’s team of trial lawyers, led by now-retired partner Robert H. Stier, Jr., former partner Margaret K. Minister, as well as attorneys Michael J. Daly, and Nicole M. Matteo, successfully argued that Frappa, a former Alifax employee, took software and other trade secret information with him when he was recruited to join Alcor in 2011.

 The trial focused on the theft of trade secrets, including hardware and software, which enable Alifax’s medical instruments to analyze and provide diagnostic results on patients’ blood samples in only 20 seconds.
 According to the complaint, until Frappa left Alifax and joined Alcor, no other company in the world made the type of instrument that could compete with the Alifax analyzers.